-Actuarial activities are outsourced by SGLRI to the Life Economic Valuation team of SCOR SE and the Actuarial Corporate team of SGLA.
-Other SCOR EU entities may provide services in support of the execution of this key function, when necessary.
+Actuarial activities are outsourced by SGLRI to SCOR SE, SGLA and SCOR Services Asia Pacific Pte Ltd. Other SCOR EU entities may provide services in support of the execution of this key function, when necessary.
 These outsourcing relationships are documented through adequate outsourcing agreements and are closely monitored by the designated person for SGLRI.